aws-solutions/qnabot-on-aws/workshops/Connect/README.md

 - Creating an Amazon Connect instance
 - Downloading and importing a contact flow
-- Importing a corresponding sample question and answer bank.
+- Importing a corresponding sample question and answer bank

 # Enhancing QnABot within Amazon Connect